Fiction Writing Exercises for Creating Characters

 2. Psychological Profile

 As with backstory, a psychological profile can be minimal or detailed: What is your character’s greatest fear?
-What traumas has your character experienced and how did it shape his or her personality?
+What trauma has your character experienced, and how did it shape his or her personality?
 Does your character have any psychological disorders or conditions?

 But the most important question you ask in a psychological profile is this: What does the character want and why?

-If you really want to create a character who is complex, then try identifying an internal goal, an external goal, and figure out what the stakes are.
+If you really want to create a character who is complex, then try identifying an internal goal and an external goal, and then figure out what the stakes are.
 If you can come up with an internal goal and an external goal that are at odds with each other, all the better.

 For this exercise, list your character’s internal goal, external goal, and what’s at stake.
 This is an especially useful exercise to do with a protagonist.
 Whenever your story gets stuck, remind yourself what the protagonist’s goals are, and that will often get you back on track.

 Bonus: if you’re creating a character who is not the protagonist, write a short description (it might be just a single sentence) stating the character’s purpose to the story.

 3. Coping with Conflict

 Some say that story is conflict — just one conflict after another.
 These conflicts are constantly pushing characters toward their goals and pulling them away from their goals.